-Peter Adintori, MS, RD, CDN, CNSC is a registered dietitian with a background in both nutrition and exercise physiology.
-Peter began his education at the University of Connecticut, where he received a bachelor of science in Exercise Science.
-At that time, he participated in nutrition and exercise research utilizing ketogenic diets for ultramarathon runners within UConn's Human Performance Laboratory.
-Peter then moved to NYC to pursue a master of science at Teachers College, Columbia University in Nutrition and Exercise Physiology, followed by his Dietetic Internship.
+Peter Adintori, MS, RD, CSO, CDN, CNSC is a Rehabilitation Sciences PhD student and registered dietitian with a background in nutrition and exercise physiology.
+Peter has a Bachelor of Science in Exercise Science from the University of Connecticut.
+There, he conducted research in the Human Performance Laboratory on utility of the ketogenic diet for physiologic and performance benefit in elite ultramarathon runners.
+After graduating from UConn, Peter pursued a Master of Science at Teachers College, Columbia University in Nutrition and Exercise Physiology, followed by his Dietetic Internship.
 While at Columbia, Peter conducted research at Mount Sinai St. Luke's Hospital (now Mount Sinai Morningside), focusing on lipid utilization during exercise in individuals at risk for Type 2 Diabetes Mellitus.

 Farha speaks Urdu, English, and French, and has basic skills in American Sign Language (ASL).

-Annalissa Vicencio is a doctoral student in the Rehabilitation Sciences PhD program at NYU Steinhardt, where she also completed her MA in Music Therapy.
+Annalissa Vicencio is a Rehabilitation Sciences PhD student.
+Prior to that, she completed her MA in Music Therapy at NYU Steinhardt.
 She completed her BA in Biology - Neuroscience from Manhattanville College.
 As a native Bronxite, she is honored to serve her home community as a Licensed Creative Arts Therapist (LCAT) and Music Therapist – Board Certified (MT-BC) frontline worker at the Children’s Hospital at Montefiore (CHAM), and previously the Acute Inpatient Adult Psychiatric Unit at Montefiore’s Wakefield Campus.
 Annalissa holds advanced training certificates in Austin Vocal Psychotherapy, Neurologic Music Therapy, the Bonny Method of Guided Imagery and Music – Level 1, and Music Together.
 Annalissa’s clinical work at CHAM during the COVID-19 pandemic was featured on News 12.

 With speech-language pathologist Ann Clifford, Annalissa spearheaded and co-facilitates the Montefiore Melodies Community Choir for those with a history of stroke or neurologic illness, their caregivers, staff, and the community at large.
 Annalissa’s main doctoral research topic centers on the impact of group and/or choral singing in communication disorders, and more specifically, how community music therapy singing groups in collaboration with speech and language pathology can serve the needs of those with nonfluent Broca’s aphasia following stroke.